yhejazi/info-201-git-R-done/ProjectDescription/Project Documentation.md

 https://www.yelp.com/developers/documentation/v3

 The data was gathered by [Yelp](https://www.yelp.com/sf) which was founded in 2004 as a way to connect people with local businesses.
 The data stems from users who choose to give the businesses they visit a rating or review.
-Businesses have an average rating score that ranges from 0 to 5 stars, and business owners have the option to setup a free account with Yelp in order to post photos and promote their business.
+Businesses have an average rating score that ranges from **0 to 5** stars, and business owners have the option to setup a free account with Yelp in order to post photos and promote their business.

 Yelp is extremely popular and by the end of Q1 2017 there have been more than 127 million reviews written by users.
-According to the [Yelp website](https://www.yelp.com/about) Yelp had a monthly average of 26 million unique visitors who visited Yelp via the Yelp app and 73 million unique visitors who visited Yelp via mobile web in Q1 2017.
+According to the [Yelp website](https://www.yelp.com/about) Yelp had a monthly average of **26 million unique visitors** who visited Yelp via the Yelp app and 73 million unique visitors who visited Yelp via mobile web in Q1 2017.
 Only 19% of all businesses that were reviewed by Yelp came from restaurants.

 ![](https://media.npr.org/assets/img/2014/05/22/yelp-1_wide-c07e41ca11053d2d7c30aafa94556b2ea5e53f5f.jpg?s=1400)

-The Yelp api that we worked with provided us with the top 50 restaurants in the most populated city in each state sorted by what Yelp refers to as "best_match."
+The Yelp api that we worked with provided us with the top 50 restaurants in the most populated cities in each state sorted by what Yelp refers to as "best_match."

 This means that the rating sort is not strictly sorted by the rating value, but by an adjusted rating value that takes into account the number of ratings, similar to a [Bayesian average](https://en.wikipedia.org/wiki/Bayesian_average).
 This is so a business with 1 rating of 5 stars doesn’t immediately jump to the top.